-Nursing, an occupation chosen mostly by women, offers relatively good earnings, occupational prestige, and growth potential.
-RNs earn an average of \$67,000 annually-\$7,000 higher than the average for all prime-age workers.
-For women who are college graduates in particular, registered nursing generally offers higher-than-average earnings-the average earnings for an RN with a BSN are \$68,000-\$8,000 higher than the average earnings for all women with bachelor's degrees (\$60,000).
+Nursing, an occupation chosen mostly by women,47 offers relatively good earnings, occupational prestige, and growth potential.
+RNs earn an average of \$67,000 annually - \$7,000 higher than the average for all prime-age workers.48 For women who are college graduates in particular, registered nursing generally offers higher-than-average earnings - the average earnings for an RN with a BSN are \$68,000-\$8,000 higher than the average earnings for all women with bachelor's degrees (\$60,000).
 Nursing also offers higher earnings than teaching, the other major occupational field that historically has been dominated by women.
-For example, the average earnings for an RN with a BSN are more than \$19,000 higher than the average earnings for a secondary school teacher.
-However, the earnings levels must be kept in perspective when comparing women to men.
-While registered nursing offers some of the highest earnings for a profession dominated by women, the average full-time, full-year earnings for a prime-age RN with a BSN degree is still \$20,000 less than the average full-time full-year earnings for prime-age men with a bachelor's degree or higher.
-However, the earnings for prime-age men with a bachelor's degree or higher.
+For example, the average earnings for a RN with a BSN are more than \$19,000 higher than the average earnings for a secondary school teacher.49 However, the earnings levels must be kept in perspective when comparing women to men.
+While registered nursing offers some of the highest earnings for a profession dominated by women, the average full-time, full-year earnings for a prime-age RN with a BSN degree is still \$20,000 less than the average full-time full-year earnings for prime-age men with a bachelor's degree or higher.50

 Before 1987, average annual nursing earnings (\$40,000-\$51,000) were lower than the average earnings for all prime-age workers (\$46,000-\$51,000), but higher than average earnings for women (\$32,000-\$38,000).
-Between 1980 and 1995, however, nursing earnings grew by 54 percent, a rise that was notable in the workforce because overall average earnings were fairly stagnant during that period.
-The average annual full-time, full-year salary for RNs has grown 67 percent since 1980.
-In comparison, the average earnings for all women (\$50,000) increased only 57 percent, and the average earnings of for all prime-age workers (\$60,000) increased only 30 percent over the same time period (Figure 11).
+Between 1980 and 1995, however, nursing earnings grew by 54%, a rise that was notable in the workforce because overall average earnings were fairly stagnant during that period.
+The average annual full-time, full-year salary for RNs has grown 67% since 1980.
+In comparison, the average earnings for all women (\$50,000) increased only 57%, and the average earnings of for all prime-age workers (\$60,000) increased only 30% over the same time period (Figure 11).